-Police Now, and the partner forces we work with, take pride in recruiting the best graduates to become neighbourhood police officers and trainee detective constables in the most challenging and deprived areas.
-These are roles which can often be tough and demanding and therefore it is important all new recruits are fit and healthy.
+Police Now, and the partner forces we work with, take pride in recruiting the best graduates to work on the policing frontline.
+The roles we recruit for can be tough and demanding, so it's important all new recruits are fit and healthy.

-If successful in receiving a conditional offer for one of our programmes, we ensure your suitability for the role through the pre-employment check process by asking you to complete a Medical Health Questionnaire and arranging for you to see a nurse and/or doctor for a consultation.
-You will also perform a Job-Related Fitness Test (JRFT).
+If you successfully receive a conditional offer for one of our programmes, your allocated partner police force will need to make sure you are suitable for the role.
+You will be asked to complete a Medical Health Questionnaire and your allocated force will arrange for you to see a nurse and/or doctor for a consultation.
+You will also need to perform a Job-Related Fitness Test (JRFT).

-The information given in this document is a guide to how you could improve your health and fitness in order to give yourself the best chance of passing these assessments.
+The information given in this document is a guide to how you could improve your health and fitness to give yourself the best chance of passing these assessments.

-Medical assessment
+Medical Assessment